Editing the Terrain – Contour Edits

 Workspaces let you change the terrain model and observe the effects on the analyses.
 This section discusses the powerful contour-based editing tools.
 For an overview of the process please consult the introduction page.

-You can create contours using the five contour tools in the Contours section of the workspace edit panel.
-The first four tools allow you to create or import contours, while the last tool enables you to extract contours directly from the terrain model.
+You can create contours using the four contour tools in the Contours section of the workspace edit panel.
+The first three tools allow you to create or import contours, while the last tool enables you to extract contours directly from the terrain model.

 Tools for drawing contours